sanjeev309/linear_regression_using_GD/README.md

 The TODO list is as follows:

+ Calculation of Cost:  Done!
+ Code for Gradient Descent :  Done!
-Working Gradient Descent:
-Input data from text file:
+Working Gradient Descent:  Debugging left to be done Input data from text file:  X
-High order Polynomial for non-linear data:
+High order Polynomial for non-linear data:  X
-Add Regularisation:
+Add Regularisation:    X
-Add Command Line Capabilities:
+Add Command Line Capabilities:    X
-A decent GUI:            //Not a priority,though preferred
+A decent GUI:   X        //Not a priority,though preferred